prurigro/darkcloud-vimconfig/README.md

   * ]$ git clone https://github.com/prurigro/darkcloud-vimconfig.git
   * ]$ cd darkcloud-vimconfig
   * ]$ git submodule update --init
-2. Edit the 'vimrc' file and select whether to expect powerline fonts, choose a font for gvim, and add or change any of the loaded config files to match your personal setup.
+2. Edit the 'vimrc' file and select whether to use powerline fonts, choose a font for gvim and add additional config after it loads the included files.
-3. There are two main ways this package can be deployed: system-wide or single-user.
+3. There are two main ways this package can be deployed: system-wide or single-user (vim must be configured to load from the respective location):
   * For a distro-agnostic system-wide installation in the /etc directory, copy or link: 'vimrc' to '/etc/vimrc' and the 'vim' folder to '/etc/vim'.
   * For a single-user installation in a user's home directory, copy or link: 'vimrc' to '~/.vimrc' -and- the 'vim' folder to '~/.vim'.
-4. Make sure the 'vimrc' file and 'vim' folder are at least readable to any users that will be using the config.
+4. Make sure the 'vimrc' file and 'vim' folder are readable by any users expecting to use them.
-5. Clone additional vim plugin repos in the 'bundle' folder to have them loaded at startup.
+5. Clone additional vim plugin repositories in the 'bundle' folder to have them loaded at startup.
-6. You can add or replace config files in your 'vimrc' file to customize behaviour.
+6. You can add additional config files or replace the included ones listed in the vimrc file to customize behaviour.
+7. Run the 'gen-ctags-file' script to generate a tags file for the user that runs it to facilitate omnicompletion and tagbar.
 7. Run the 'update' script in the base directory of the repo as an easy way to pull changes and update the plugins all at once.
-8. You can find a list of keybindings that were added by this config as well as a few of the ones added by plugins in 'vim/config/keyboard.vim'
+8. You can find a list of key bindings that were added by this config as well as a few of the ones added by plugins in 'vim/config/keyboard.vim'

 ## Features